5 min read

 Key messages from this address:

-• Women are opting out of employment - Flexible working simply isn't that flexible.
-While men are enjoying more leisure time in their schedules thanks to the rise in remote work, women are taking on an even heavier domestic and emotional load than they were before.
+• Women are opting out of employment - Flexible working isn't that flexible.
+While men enjoy more leisure time in their schedules thanks to the rise in remote work, women are taking on an even heavier domestic and emotional load than before.
 Our spare hours are spent on housework, childcare and feeling guilty, and we've had enough.
 Workplaces weren't designed for us, so we're creating our own systems instead.
-Since COVID, women have been leaving employment to start their own businesses at 4x the rate of men.
+Since COVID, women have been leaving employment to start businesses at 4x the rate of men.

 Bullsh*t professionalism